Tangle decompositions of alternating link complements: Decomposition into two prime alternating tangles

 \begin{proposition} Suppose $L$ is a prime alternating non-split link, $D$ is a reduced alternating diagram for $L$, and there is an essential Conway sphere embedded in $S^3-L$.
 Then either a prime tangle decomposition of $L$ is visible in $D$, or $D$ is a standard diagram of an alternating pseudo-Montesinos link. \end{proposition}

-\begin{proof} Let $Z$ be an embedded 4-punctured sphere splitting $D$ into two prime {2-tangles} $R$ and $Q$.
-By Lemma \ref{GenusTwoWords}, we can place $Z$ in standard position so that either $Z$ intersects $S^+$ in a single $PPPP$ curve or in exactly two $PSPS$ curves.
-(The following holds for $S_-$ as well.)
+\begin{proof} Let $Z$ be an embedded 4-punctured sphere splitting $D$ into two prime 2-tangles $R$ and $Q$.
+Choose one of the two spheres $S^2_-$ and $S^2_+$, say $S^2_+$, and consider its intersections with $Z$.
+By Lemma \ref{GenusTwoWords}, we can place $Z$ in standard position so that either $Z$ intersects $S^2_+$ in a single $PPPP$ curve or in exactly two $PSPS$ curves.

-If $S$ intersects $S^+$ in a single $PPPP$, then the tangle decomposition is visible in the diagram and we are done.
+If $Z$ intersects $S^2_+$ in a single $PPPP$, then the tangle decomposition is visible in the diagram and we are done.

-Assume $Z$ intersects $S_+$ in two $PSPS$ curves.
+Assume $Z$ intersects $S^2_+$ in two $PSPS$ curves.
 The two curves naturally divide the diagram into four 2-string ``sub-tangles" (see Fig.\ref{Link1}) along simple closed curves that intersect the link in four points.
 One of these sub-tangles is labeled $T$ in the figure, with the simple closed curve $c$ (depicted by the dotted line) on its boundary.
 Note that all four sub-tangles are visible; by standard position and Lemma \ref{Lemma} (\ref{SaddleArc}), note that each sub-tangle contains at least one crossing.

 There are two possibilities:

 \ 1.
 Each of these sub-tangles is a rational tangle.

 \ 2.
 At least one of the sub-tangles is prime.